mgorav/mylang-antlr4/README.md

 mvn install
 ```

-Now run `MyLang.mylang` to test the language:
+Now run `MyLang.mylang` to test the language which contains code in written in MyLang :-)

 ```bash
 mvn exec:java